NanoComp/meep/doc/docs/FAQ.md

 ### Where can I ask questions regarding Meep?

-There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings (6000+) since 2006 spanning a variety of discussion topics.
+There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings (6000+) since 2006 spanning a variety of topics.
 Bug reports and new feature requests should be filed as a [GitHub issue](https://github.com/stevengj/meep/issues).

 ### Are professional consulting services available?